foxpoint-se/promotion/docs/src/content/docs/how-to-use-ui-and-eel-together.md

 We will refer to the three terminals as:

-- `Remote to RPi` (the one which you just connected to over SSH).
+- `Remote to RPi 1` (the one which you just connected to over SSH).
-- `Ground control 1` (which will be running the user interface).
-- `Ground control 2` (which will be running `ROS web bridge`, so that the user interace can communicate with ROS).
+- `Remote to RPi 2` (another SSH session just like the one above, which will be running `ROS web bridge`, so that the user interace can communicate with ROS).
+- `Ground control` (which will be running the user interface).

+## Do this

-1. In the `Remote to RPi` terminal (which you just setup in the previous section), do the following:
+1. In the `Remote to RPi 1` terminal (which you just setup in the previous section), do the following:
    1. `cd eel`
    1. `git checkout main`
    1. `git pull`